Pregnancy Related Services

 This checklist aims to assist students in the Pregnancy Related Services (PRS) program, including Compensatory Education Home Instruction (CEHI), for eligible students during the pregnancy and postpartum periods.
 These programs are designed to help students stay in school and adjust academically, mentally, and physically.
 This checklist could be used to help ensure completed PRS documentation.
 Remember that the documentation should tell a complete story of what happened to the student.

-Updated Guidance for Remote Learning
+Updated Guidance for PRS

 Pregnancy Related Services are support services, including Compensatory Education Home Instruction (CEHI), that a pregnant student receives during the pregnancy prenatal and postpartum periods.
 Districts may choose whether to offer a PRS program.
 If a district chooses to offer a PRS program, it must offer CEHI services as part of that program, as they are mandatory.
 The programs are designed to help students adjust academically, mentally, and physically and stay in school.
 These services are delivered to a student when: